 A Provisional ANS or Provisional Amendment shall exist for no longer than two years from the date on which it is approved by the ASD.
 If consensus is achieved and the affected standard (either the Provisional ANS or the ANS as modified by the Provisional Amendment) is published as an ANS, the Provisional ANS or Provisional Amendment is superseded and shall be withdrawn.
-If consensus is not achieved, the Provisional ANS or Provisional Amendment shall be withdrawn at that time, but no later than two years from the date on which it was approved.
+If consensus is not achieved, the Provisional ANS or Provisional ANS or Provisional AMS or Provisional AMS or Provisional Amendment shall be withdrawn at that time, but no later than two years from the date on which it was approved.
 A notice of the withdrawal shall be published in ANSI's Standards Action.